Monthly Archives: May 2011

 It’s ‘cause you’re psychopaths!

-I have always been suspicious of the MiddleClass.
-Never really able to understand their demeanor.
-But when I came across Dr. Robert Hare’s Psychopathy Checklist.
-While researching on my first screenplay.
-It all fell into place.
+I have always been suspicious of the MiddleClass, never really able to understand their demeanour, but when I came across Dr. Robert Hare’s Psychopathy Checklist, it all fell into place.

 The checklist is the psycho-diagnostic tool most commonly used to assess psychopaths.
 It is a clinical rating scale of twenty items.